 But is it being scared of heights or just being smart?

-Are you scared of heights?
-Do you manage to fight it?
+Are you trying to overcome a fear of heights?
 Share your experience in the comments below!

-Did you like this article?
+Did you like this article about how to overcome a fear of heights?
 Do you think it can help somebody?
 Share it!